vickinformatics/SeuratWorkflow/README.md

 # SeuratWorkflow
 ATTENTION: The user needs to source the custom FindMinimumPCs function before running the SeuratWorkflow, as this function is required to compute the minimum PCs.
-Please see the documentation for FindMinimumPCs.
+Please see the documentation for FindMinimumPCs (https://github.com/vickinformatics/FindMinimumPCs).

 ## Description
 The SeuratWorkflow function is a custom analysis pipeline designed to preprocess, integrate, and visualize single-cell RNA sequencing (scRNA-seq) data using Seurat.
 It provides a flexible and comprehensive approach to analyzing scRNA-seq datasets, using normalization, feature selection, dimensionality reduction, and integration methods such as Harmony and Canonical Correlation Analysis (CCA).
 It also includes clustering, dimensionality reduction visualizations (t-SNE and UMAP), and allows for the handling of batch effects during integration.
 This function is for researchers who wish to integrate multiple datasets from different experimental batches or need a streamlined tool to help them perform common analysis steps with ease.